SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: THE MAGNETIC FIELDS OF PROMINENT CMZ MOLECULAR CLOUDS

 \subsubsection{M0.001-0.058 (50 \kms\ Cloud)}

-The 50 \kms{} cloud is located to the Galactic Southeast of Sgr A$\rm^*$ and is contained within the greater Sgr A complex.
-The location of the 50 \kms\ cloud is shown in Figure \ref{fig:LIC_anno}.
+The 50 \kms{} cloud is located to the Galactic Southeast of Sgr A$\rm^*$ and is contained within the greater Sgr A complex (Figure \ref{fig:LIC_anno}).

-We obtain $\rm\sim$50 magnetic field pseudovectors from our 214 \micron\ observations and are largely oriented perpendicular to the Galactic plane.
-There are deviations from this perpendicular field orientation.
-For example, there is a dense dust ridge that lies along the Eastern periphery of the Sgr A East supernova remnant \citep[SNR][]{Serabyn1992} at $l$ = 359.967\degree, $b$ = -0.067\degree.
+We obtain $\rm\sim$50 magnetic field pseudovectors from our 214 \micron\ observations coinciding with the 50 \kms\ cloud as seen in Figure \ref{fig:50kms}.
+These pseudovectors are largely oriented perpendicular to the Galactic plane.
+However, there are deviations from this perpendicular field orientation.
+For example, there is a dense dust ridge within the 50 \kms\ cloud at $l$ = 359.967\degree, $b$ = -0.067\degree.
 The magnetic field coincident with this dust ridge traces the orientation of this ridge, which is rotated by 45\degree\ relative to the Galactic plane.
-This dust ridge in the 50 \kms\ cloud is thought to be compressed by a SNR \citep{Ehlerova2022, Novak2000, Serabyn1992}, which can explain why the magnetic field is oriented along the ridge.
+This dust ridge in the 50 \kms\ cloud is thought to be compressed by the nearby Sgr A East supernova remnant, the extent of which is marked by the dashed yellow circle in Figure \ref{fig:50kms} \citep{Serabyn1992,Novak2000,Ehlerova2022}, which can explain why the magnetic field is oriented along the ridge.
+The dust ridge traces the edge of the supernova remnant, meaning the FIREPLACE magnetic field is largely azimuthal with respect to the supernova remnant.
+A similar, largely azimuthal, magnetic field morphology is observed in the periphery of the Ring structure studied in \citetalias{Butterfield2024}.

 The magnetic field observed in the 50 \kms\ cloud changes direction at Southern Galactic latitudes where the intensity decreases and the previous CSO and JCMT observations lack sensitivity.
 This is particularly noticeable at $l$ = 359.97\degree, $b$ = -0.117\degree\ where the field subtends an angle of 60\degree\ with respect to the Galactic plane.
 The fractional polarizations are also quite large in this region (generally $>$5\%).
 The magnetic field orientation also systematically changes from being generally oriented perpendicular to the Galactic plane to the East of the 50 \kms\ cloud to being parallel to the Galactic plane to the West of the 50 \kms\ cloud.